everytrade-io/everytrade-pages/README.md

 ETD-1729 [reports] A non-binding fee in crypto is charged with a pre-accounting of the FIAT fee.
 ETD-1730 [chart-of-accounts] Duplicate symbol in analytical accounts.
 ETD-1731 [transactions] Transactions of the type Unbound Fee and Revard do not save currency changes.
+ETD-1734 [portfolios] Round the realized value of the time test in a closed position.
+ETD-1735 [organizations] Organization change randomly returns frontend error.
+ETD-1739 [tax-rules] Payment and reward preferences cannot be edited.
+ETD-1744 [tax-rules] After editing the rules, the current rule is removed.
+ETD-1750 [transactions] Specific transactions cannot be deleted.
+ETD-1752 [transactions] The transaction does not save the unit price change.

 ## Version 2025.04.161306
 The introduction of subscriptions and new price plans is the main innovation of this version.
 You can choose from 4 plans, namely Free, Personal, Company and Accountant.
 Each plan is tailored to the needs of a specific group of users.
 We have prepared a complete guide to the pricing plan options.